langchain-ai/langchain/templates/rag-pathway/README.md

 Your answers to questions will be always up to date with latest changes.
 You can listen to many sources simultaneously.

-You can also use Pathway with the [self-query retrieval technique](https://python.langchain.com/docs/modules/data_connection/retrievers/self_query).

 ## Environment Setup